-Honey hunting tour in Nepal is one of the best adventure and amazing tours with surprising scene .
-As, Nepal is very rich in honeybee diversity and also a better place for the honey hunting.
-There are at least five different honeybee species in the country.
-The wild honeybees make the beehives hanging on the rock.
-People with good knowledge of rock climbing can easily do honey hunting tour so, only the brave people do honey hunting.
-Honey hunting in Nepal is a chance to view and experience the traditional honey hunting harvest of the Gurung people.
+Honey Hunting Tour is one of the very adventurous Tours that includes the amazing and surprising scene of Nepal with it.
+Nepal is a rich country in honeybee and is a better place for the honey hunting.
+There are at least five different species of Honey bee in Nepal.
+The wild honey bees make the beehives hanging on the rock.
+This tour can be a challenging tour for those with knowledge of rock climbing and are brave enough to take the risk.
+With honey hunting, there is the chance of viewing and experiencing the traditional honey harvest of Gurung people.
 Nepal honey hunting is a tradition twice (spring and autumn) a year to collect the wild honey from the hive hanging on a rock hill.

 Honey hunting is still part of traditional livelihood that is why it is more interesting for tourists to know the Nepali traditional honey hunting knowledge and skills.
 The trekking routes to and from the honey bee hives are exciting and breathtaking.
 Honey hunting in Nepal also enables visitors to take in the beauty and magnificence of the Nepali landscape and wildlife.
-In the same time, tourists can experience the culture.
+At the same time, tourists can experience the culture.
 Thus, it adds more color on our delight.
-Honey hunting tour is the best opportunity to view and experience the traditional method of wild honey harvesting and hunting which will worth to visit with lifetime experience.
+Honey hunting tour is the best opportunity to view and experience the traditional method of wild honey harvesting and hunting which is worth a visit.

 Day 01: Greetings at Kathmandu Airport